Marc Scarpa: Discovery Channel's FinFest

 Discovery Channel kicked off its 2014 Shark Week programming with the first-ever FinFest in Hermosa Beach, CA, a 2-day, 2-night party on the beach.
 Marc Scarpa produced and directed the live stream broadcast of the festival which included musical performances by Jimmy Buffett and the John Butler Trio performing live on a shark mouth-shaped stage, a 60-foot mechanical Sharkzilla which chomped various items on the hour, as well as shark trivia competitions and interviews.
 The webcast brought the festival experience to life for viewers at home by showcasing every segment of the event as they happened in real-time.
 Online participants were able to engage by voting on Facebook to determine the outcomes of various activities taking place on-site.

 Speaking engagements

 Scarpa has been a featured speaker at NATPE 2013 - 2016.
 Recently, Scarpa has taken the podium at Hong Kong's International Film & TV market.
 In addition to this, he has also consistently been a panelist at Digital Hollywood's conferences and conferences for the Producers Guild of America.

+In 2023, Scarpa headed to NabShow New York to discuss Defiance Media's approach to creating a custom virtual news Anchor, Raxana, and virtual studio for around-the-clock broadcast news.
+He tells Nab Amplify "we are not here to destroy journalism; we are here to empower it".